 Course Outline

-Artificial Intelligence in the Enterprise: Strategic and Legal Perspectives for Government
+Artificial Intelligence in Government: Strategic and Legal Perspectives

-• Adoption of AI in core business functions: opportunities and risks
+• Adoption of AI in core government functions: opportunities and risks for government

 • Executive responsibility in AI governance for government